 The first true compendium of crust fungi was Hyménomycètes de France by Bourdot and Galzin, published in 1928.
 Around 50 years later, The Corticiaceae of Europe in eight volumes (1973-1988) by Eriksson, Ryvarden, and colleagues became the new standard for corticiology.
 Today, Fungi Europaei, Volume 12: Corticiaceae s.l.
-(2010) by Bernicchia and Gorjón is the most useful reference available.
+(2010) by Bernicchia and Gorjón is the most useful reference available, even outside of Europe.
 While general treatments of North American crusts are relatively scarce, The Resupinate Non-poroid Aphyllophorales of the Temperate Northern Hemisphere (1980) by Jülich and Stalpers contains some good information and Stereoid Fungi of America (2010) by Ryvarden discusses many crusty fungi as well.

 For assistance in identification, general questions related to crust fungi, and community support, I recommend you join the group Crust Fungi and Polypores on Facebook.
 With over 3000 members across the globe, including some of the world's foremost corticiologists, it is an amazing forum to share and learn about crusts.
-Other useful online resources related to crust fungi include Elia Martini's very excellent website dedicated to Crusts and Jells, Patrick R. Leacock's MycoGuide of fungi of the Midwest and America (which does a superb job covering crusts), Michael Kuo's MushroomExpert.Com, Gary Lincoff's website with a gallery of 21 common crusts, Danny Miller's pictoral key to Pacific Northwest crusts, First Nature's British bracket and crust fungi gallery, the new, somewhat random but useful and information-dense MycoBank database on resupinate Russulales, and Professor Sergio Gorjón's website containing keys, regional crust fungi checklists, and a directory of professional corticiologists.
+Other useful online resources related to crust fungi include Elia Martini's very excellent website dedicated to Crusts and Jells, Patrick R. Leacock's MycoGuide of fungi of the Midwest and America (which does a superb job covering crusts), Michael Kuo's MushroomExpert.Com, the late Gary Lincoff's website with a gallery of 21 common crusts, Danny Miller's pictoral key to Pacific Northwest crusts, First Nature's British bracket and crust fungi gallery, a key to English crusts by the Hampshire Fungus Recording Group, and Sergio Gorjón's website containing keys, regional crust fungi checklists, and a directory of professional corticiologists.

 Ginns, J. (1998).
 How many species are there?
 Folia Cryptogamica Estonica, 33, 29–33.